leoleils/huaweicloud-solution-gameflexmatch/doc/dev/developer-en.md

 ## Terminology: ##

-1. Tenant indicates the enterprise user who uses Huawei cloud services.
+1. Tenant: indicates the enterprise user who uses Huawei cloud services.
-2. User indicates the user of the tenant application.
+2. User: indicates the user of the tenant application.
-3. Game Flex Match service indicates the application hosting service platform provided by HUAWEI CLOUD.
+3. Game Flex Match service: indicates the application hosting service platform provided by HUAWEI CLOUD.
 4. The tenant management side, which represents the applications, such as game lobbies, in which the tenant interacts with the GameFlexMatch service.
 5. Tenant-hosted application, denotes an application, such as a gaming application, that is hosted by a tenant on the Game Flex Match service platform.
 <font color=red>Note: All interfaces involved in the client session process in this document are reserved interfaces.</font>